basteng/Today-I-Learned/Work Plan.md

 ### 2.1.2 LiZhenhao paper - Bandwidth Analysis of High-Speed InGaN Micro-LEDs by an Equivalent Circuit Model

 ### 2.1.3 Avicena paper - High Bandwidth GaN-Based Micro-LEDs at Temperatures up to 400 ◦C

+## 2.2 参考硅调制

+Limits to Silicon Modulator Bandwidth and Power Consumption